 We also asked SME workers the type of employee benefits they wanted from their employers, rather than dwelling on specifics.
 The top five were benefits that:

 “Given that the second-most common reason people gave for being unhappy in their jobs was a lack of opportunity for career progression / development, it’s perhaps no surprise that employees are keen for benefits that can educate them to further their careers,” says Nadeem.

 “Overall, though, the benefits that appeared most important to workers – flexible hours, the ability to work from home, Life Insurance – all seem centred on employees creating a better work / life balance for themselves.
 Even if you can’t offer all of these for practical reasons, it’s worth considering how SMEs can help provide this to ensure employees remain happy at work.”

-Drewberry’s full Employee Benefits Survey covers 1,000 SME workers aged 18-64
+Click to read the full results of our Employee Benefits Survey covering 1,000 UK SME workers aged 18-64.

 Michael Barrow was absolutely awesome, professional and truly helpful all the way setting up our insurance policy, made it super easy to select the right one.
 Highly recommend him for everyone.
 Thank you so much for your hard work Michael.